 Lizette Larson-Miller, author of Sacramentality Renewed: Contemporary Conversations in Sacramental Theology

 "Today we face a crisis regarding food and know that we need to change our ways of food production and consumption if we, and the planet, are to survive.
-Likewise, as Christians, we are in a crisis in our understanding of the Eucharist.
-So many of us engage with 'it' not as joyful celebration in the Christ as we thank the Father, but by adapting a consumerist, fast-food model of 'getting' communion with Jesus.
+Likewise, as Christians, we are in a crisis of our understanding of the Eucharist.
 Eucharist is an activity.
-An activity that supposes an awareness of our dependence with issues forth in a gentleness and in a thankfulness.
-This book helps us develop that awareness."
+An activity that supposes an awareness of our dependence . . . this book helps us develop that awareness."

 Thomas O'Loughlin, author of Eating Together, Becoming One